 Maintenance contract (optional): For service, monitoring, and quick repairs.

 For smaller systems, costs often start around €40,000 to €60,000 excluding VAT.
-Larger industrial installations can rise to several hundred thousand euros, depending on the specifications.
+Larger industrial installations can run up to several hundred thousand, depending on specifications.

 What additional costs should you consider?

-In addition to purchase and installation, there are additional costs you should take into account beforehand:
+In addition to purchase and installation, there are additional costs you need to consider in advance:

-Permits: For permanent placement, a building or environmental permit may be necessary.
+Permits: For permanent installation, a building or environmental permit may be required.

-Security: Consider camera surveillance or fencing around the battery container.
+Security: Think of camera surveillance or fencing around the battery container.

-Monitoring software: For real-time insight into storage and consumption, sometimes with annual license costs.
+Monitoring software: For real-time insight into storage and usage, sometimes with annual license fees.

-By mapping out these additional costs in advance, you won't face surprises during implementation.
+By clearly mapping out these additional costs beforehand, you won't be faced with surprises during implementation.

 What are examples of total project costs?